 First, the primary purposes of a prenup are to identify the separate property of each party, determine spousal support and decide how to divide marital property in the event of a divorce.
 As an aside, a prenuptial agreement also serves as an estate planning tool, but this article will focus on how it pertains to divorce.
-In order in a divorce, consider the following:
+In order for your prenuptial agreement to remain valid in a divorce, consider the following:

 Don’t wait too long to broach the subject with your future spouse.
 Executing a prenup too close to the wedding casts doubt on the voluntary nature of it.

 Each of you must have time to separately consult with an attorney to ensure the agreement is in your best interests and that you do not waive any important rights.